pattern-lab/patternlab-php/README.md

 1. In a terminal window navigate to the root of your project
 2. Type `composer create-project pattern-lab/edition-mustache-webdesignday your-project-name && cd $_`

 This will install the Standard Edition for Mustache into a directory called `your-project-name` in `install/location/`.
+When prompted choose the "demo" StarterKit.
 You will be automatically dropped into the project directory after the process is finished.

+## Get Up and Running

+After installing do the following start Pattern Lab:

+1. In a terminal window navigate to the root of your project if you aren't there already
+2. Type `php core/console --server --with-watch`

+You should now be able to open [http://localhost:8080](http://localhost:8080) to see your generated site.
+Any changes you make in `./source/` will automatically rebuild your site and reload your browser.

+As you get more comfortable with Pattern Lab you can [integrate it with a Gulp or Grunt workflow](http://patternlab.io/docs/advanced-integration-with-grunt.html) and drop some of the native Pattern Lab features like automatic browser reload.

+## More Documentation

+Obviously the reason to install Pattern Lab is more than the install process.
+[Check out the documentation](https://patternlab.io/docs/) to learn about how to use patterns, how to modify the data used to populate your patterns, and about some advanced features.

 ## Migrating from Pattern Lab 1 to Pattern Lab 2